shivam20k/WetherForcast-/README.md

 # Weather Dashboard

-This is a React-based weather dashboard that allows users to search for current weather data, forecast information, and view dynamic background images based on temperature.
+This is a React-based weather dashboard that allows users to search for current weather data, forecast information, and view dynamic background images based on temperature.  hhhh

 ## Features